Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 The idea behind this is to create a sense of community where players can post about their scores (-to be added in future versions of each games-) and overall to stay up-to-date with new games release.

 # *Technologies Used*
 Many sites had been helping me clarify concepts to complete this project.
-Below a list:
+Such as:
 -   [W3Schools](https://www.w3schools.com/)
     - Used to check html, ccs, and js , to have a good layout, style and find solutions to some bugs
 -	[Google Fonts](https://fonts.google.com/)